d2l-ai/d2l-en/chapter_introduction/index.md

 16 adult men were asked to line up in a row and have their feet measured.
-The sum of these measurements was then divided by 16 to obtain an estimate for what now amounts to 1 foot.
+The sum of these measurements was then divided by 16 to obtain an estimate for what now is called one foot.
 This "algorithm" was later improved to deal with misshapen feet;
-The 2 men with the shortest and longest feet were sent away, averaging only over the remainder.
+The two men with the shortest and longest feet were sent away, averaging only over the remainder.
 This is among the earliest examples of a trimmed mean estimate.

-Statistics really took off with the collection and availability of data.
+Statistics really took off with the availability and collection of data.
 One of its pioneers, [Ronald Fisher (1890--1962)](https://en.wikipedia.org/wiki/Ronald_Fisher), contributed significantly to its theory and also its applications in genetics.
-Many of his algorithms (such as linear discriminant analysis) and formulas (such as the Fisher information matrix) still hold a prominent place in the foundations of modern statistics.
+Many of his algorithms (such as linear discriminant analysis) and concepts (such as the Fisher information matrix) still hold a prominent place in the foundations of modern statistics.
 Even his data resources had a lasting impact.
-The Iris dataset that Fisher released in 1936 is still used sometimes to demonstrate machine learning algorithms.
+The Iris dataset that Fisher released in 1936 is still sometimes used to demonstrate machine learning algorithms.
 Fisher was also a proponent of eugenics, which should remind us that the morally dubious use of data science has as long and enduring a history as its productive use in industry and the natural sciences.

-A second influence for machine learning came from information theory by
+Other influences for machine learning came from
-[Claude Shannon (1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the theory of computation via [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing).
+[Claude Shannon (1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon)'s information theory and [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing)'s theory of computation.
 Turing posed the question "can machines think?” in his famous paper *Computing Machinery and Intelligence* :cite:`Turing.1950`.
-In what he described as the Turing test, a machine can be considered *intelligent* if it is difficult for a human evaluator to distinguish between the replies from a machine and a human based on textual interactions.
+Describing what is now known as the Turing test, he proposed that a machine can be considered *intelligent* if it is difficult for a human evaluator to distinguish between the replies from a machine and those of a human, based purely on textual interactions.

-Another influence can be found in neuroscience and psychology.
+Further influences came from neuroscience and psychology.
 After all, humans clearly exhibit intelligent behavior.
 Many scholars have asked whether one could explain and possibly reverse engineer this capacity.
-One of the oldest biologically inspired algorithms was formulated by [Donald Hebb (1904--1985)](https://en.wikipedia.org/wiki/Donald_O._Hebb).
+One of the first biologically inspired algorithms was formulated by [Donald Hebb (1904--1985)](https://en.wikipedia.org/wiki/Donald_O._Hebb).
 In his groundbreaking book *The Organization of Behavior* :cite:`Hebb.1949`, he posited that neurons learn by positive reinforcement.
 This became known as the Hebbian learning rule.
-These ideas inspired later works like
+These ideas inspired later work, such as
-Rosenblatt's perceptron learning algorithm and laid the foundations of many stochastic gradient descent algorithms that underpin deep learning today: reinforce desirable behavior and diminish undesirable behavior to obtain good settings of the parameters in a neural network.
+Rosenblatt's perceptron learning algorithm, and laid the foundations of many stochastic gradient descent algorithms that underpin deep learning today: reinforce desirable behavior and diminish undesirable behavior to obtain good settings of the parameters in a neural network.

 Biological inspiration is what gave *neural networks* their name.
-For over a century (dating back to the models of Alexander Bain, 1873 and James Sherrington, 1890), researchers have tried to assemble computational circuits that resemble networks of interacting neurons.
+For over a century (dating back to the models of Alexander Bain, 1873, and James Sherrington, 1890), researchers have tried to assemble computational circuits that resemble networks of interacting neurons.
 Over time, the interpretation of biology has become less literal, but the name stuck.
-At its heart, lie a few key principles that can be found in most networks today:
+At its heart lie a few key principles that can be found in most networks today:

 * The alternation of linear and nonlinear processing units, often referred to as *layers*.